fran-man/fran-man.github.io/_posts/2020-08-30-kotlin-quine.markdown

 }
 {% endhighlight %}

-Seems simple enough, right.
+Seems simple enough, right?
 So now we just replace the example strings with the source code of the file itself....
 {% highlight kotlin %}
 fun main() {
     val output = listOf("fun main() {",/*What goes here??*/"output.forEach { println(it) }","}")